-To understand how the change in governance affected student outcomes, we examine student test scores (% of students reaching "Mastery", graduation rates and college enrollment rates from before and after reunification in New Orleans.
-Using an event study approach, we compare the changes in student outcomes among students in New Orleans schools to those in districts across the state.
-We use the year prior to reunification (2015-2016) as a baseline and analyze whether changes in the outcomes for students in New Orleans schools were significantly different from changes in outcomes for schools in districts across Louisiana during reunification (2016-2017 and 2017-2018) and after reunification was complete (2018-2019).
-We also examine how these trends changed after the COVID-19 pandemic began, but we do not have test score estimates for 2019-2020.
-The estimates from these analyses are available in Appendix Table A. Figure 2 displays the event study results for test scores and Figure 3 displays the event study results for high school graduation and college enrollment.
-We do find some evidence that the trends in New Orleans schools were significantly different from those in Louisiana before the baseline year; on average New Orleans schools had higher 3rd and 8th grade English test score passing rates, graduation rates and college enrollment rates than schools in districts across the state.
-During reunification, there were declines in 3rd grade test scores and after reunification there was an additional decline in 8th grade Math, but an increase in 8th grade English.
+To understand how the change in governance affected student outcomes, we examine student test scores (% of students reaching "Mastery"), graduation rates and college enrollment rates from before and after reunification in New Orleans.
+Using an event study approach, we compared the changes in student outcomes among students in New Orleans schools to those in districts across the state.
+We use the year prior to the passage of Act 91 (2015-2016) as a baseline and analyze whether changes in the outcomes for students in New Orleans schools were significantly different from changes in outcomes for schools in districts across Louisiana during reunification (2016-2017 and 2017-2018) and after reunification was complete (2018-2019).
+We also examine how these trends changed after the COVID-19 pandemic began, but we do not have test scores for 2019-2020 because the state canceled their administration.
+The estimates from these analyses are available in Appendix Table B.

+Figure 2 displays the event study results for test scores and Figure 3 displays the event study results for high school graduation and college enrollment.
+We do find some evidence that the trends in New Orleans schools were significantly different from those in Louisiana before the baseline year; on average New Orleans schools had higher 3rd grade English and math test score passing rates, graduation rates and college enrollment rates than schools in districts across the state.
+During reunification, there were declines in 3rd grade English test scores.
+Immediately after reunification we also find declines in 8th grade Math and English, but an increase in 3rd grade Math.
 We find no significant differences in the graduation rates during and after reunification in New Orleans schools compared with schools in districts across the state, but we do find evidence of an increase in college enrollment rates.
 All student outcomes for students in New Orleans, except for college enrollment, declined more steeply after the COVID-19 pandemic hit than for students in schools in districts across the state.